 People, their cultures, languages, dress up, religions, customs and their life style: The manaslu region starting and ending part all of mix people living and mix lifestyle their cultures and nice cultivating but after walking few days peoples are like Tibetan they are Lama from Tibet many years ago.
 The people they speak similar slang of Tibetan languages, religion are Buddhist Lamaism, they have big monasteries in Lho Gaun and in Sama gaun.
 Those areas people are living typically and enjoying what they produce as potatoes, wheat, buck wheat etc. They have yak and sheep’s and they sell it.
 Culturally very richest areas and religiously as well Buddhism and they have lots monastery in every village.
 They have Tibetan cultures and most of the things import from Tibet due to easy to access along the Samdo village.

-What types of trekking gear do we need to prepare for Manaslu trek?
+What types of trekking gear need to prepare for Manaslu trek?
 Manaslu trekking is medium and strenuous high pass trek and more than two weeks walking trek.
 There will be most of the time cooling weather so must prepare good trekking gear for this trek as warm enough big jacket as down jacket, warm enough fleece, warm hat, gloves, warm trouser or trekking pains, some quick dry trekking t-short, half paint, warm enough negative sleeping bag, comfortable trekking boot, light sandal, head light, 2 liter water bottle, sun cream, sun glasses etc. normally these listed trekking gear recommend due to sometimes can be rain and snow over the pass then get cold.
 Warm enough and good gear is much important for trekking.

 Carry your important medicine: Medicine is very important if you have any disease you must carry the medicine with you.
 I mean “prevention is better than care” mountain region we can’t find any health care, clinic, and hospital if there is clinic you may not get according to your problem medicine.
 So; I humble request please prepare if you are continually taking the any medicine please.
 It is very important but our company will provide something first aid kid bag normally as headache, fever, stomach problem as diarrhea, cough & cool some bandage, tape & Diamox for high altitude sickness etc.